 This is because people who are immunocompromised might not be fully protected by the regular two doses of a vaccine.
 The third dose is intended to maximise the level of immune response to as close as possible to the general population.

-Do I also need a booster?
+Do I also need booster doses?

 What is the difference between a booster and third dose?

-Although the same vaccines are used, there is a difference between a booster and a third dose.
+There is a difference between a booster and a third dose.
 A third dose is recommended to improve initial vaccine responses in people with a weak immune system who may have a lower level of response to two doses, while a booster dose is recommended when immunity declines with time.

 Which vaccine should I get?